magento/merchdocs/src/payment/paypal-payments-standard.md

    {:.bs-callout-info}
    Merchants must request PayPal Merchant Technical Support to enable billing agreements in their accounts.
 The _Billing Agreement Signup_ parameter can be enabled only after PayPal confirms that billing agreements are enabled for your merchant account.

-1. To allow the customer to complete the transaction from the PayPal site without returning to your Magento store for Order Review, set **Skip Order Review Step** to `Yes`.
+1. To allow the customer to complete the transaction from the PayPal site without returning to your store for Order Review, set **Skip Order Review Step** to `Yes`.

 ### Step 7: Complete and save the configuration settings